nuntipat/MicroVSA-Training/README.md

 # MicroVSA Model Training

-This repository contain the model training and converting script for the binary LDC classifier and MCU-optimized LDC classifier described in the paper "MicroVSA: An Ultra-Lightweight Vector Symbolic Architecture-based Classifier Library for Always-On Inference on Tiny Microcontrollers".
+This repository contains the model training and conversion scripts for the binary LDC classifier and MCU-optimized LDC classifier described in the paper "MicroVSA: An Ultra-Lightweight Vector Symbolic Architecture-based Classifier Library for Always-On Inference on Tiny Microcontrollers".

 ## Prerequisite

 - Python >=3.8
 - virtualenv
+- Nvidia GPU (optional but recommended)

 ## Dataset Preparation